What is 2.29614 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 229614 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 229614 are: 1 2 3 6 7 11 14 21 22 33 42 49 66 71 77 98 142 147 154 213 231 294 426 462 497 539 781 994 1078 1491 1562 1617 2343 2982 3234 3479 4686 5467 6958 10437 10934 16401 20874 32802 38269 76538 114807 229614